menandmice/micetro_docs/guides/implementation/install_dns_controllers.rst

 In order to open a dynamic zone, Micetro must read it from the DNS service rather than from a file.
 The way this is done is via *zone transfer*.
 On Windows Server 2003 and later, the zone transfer restriction setting in the zone's options window must be set to allow transfers to an explicit list of IP addresses that includes the server's own address.
 The default setting of allowing zone transfers to any server listed in the zone's NS records will not suffice.

-In some cases, Micetro DNS Server Controller will also need to be told specifically which interface to use when requesting zone transfers.
-If you have trouble opening a dynamic zone after setting the zone's transfer restrictions appropriately, check the Event Log / Application Log for messages from Men&Mice DNS Server Controller.
-If there is a message indicating that it was unable to get a zone transfer, note the address it tried to use; you can either add that IP address to the transfer restrictions list, or else edit a configuration file for Men&Mice DNS Server Controller.
+In some cases, Micetro DNS Agent will also need to be told specifically which interface to use when requesting zone transfers.
+If you have trouble opening a dynamic zone after setting the zone's transfer restrictions appropriately, check the Event Log / Application Log for messages from Men&Mice DNS Agent.
+If there is a message indicating that it was unable to get a zone transfer, note the address it tried to use; you can either add that IP address to the transfer restrictions list, or else edit a configuration file for Men&Mice DNS Agent.

-To configure the DNS Server Controller to use a different address, edit the service's preferences.cfg file on the DNS server computer.
+To configure the DNS Agent to use a different address, edit the service's preferences.cfg file on the DNS server computer.
 The file is located in one of the following two locations, where {Windows} is probably C:\\Windows:

 * {Windows}\\System32\\dns\\mmsuite\\preferences.cfg
 * C:\\Documents and Settings\\All Users\\Application Data\\Men and Mice\\DNS Server Controller\\preferences.cfg